-When the Indian Government in 2018 decided to confer the Padma Shri award on Nepali ophthalmologist Dr. Sanduk Ruit, they were recognising more than three decades of relentless service to humanity.
-Padma Shri is the fourth highest civilian honour in India.
-Dr. Ruit’s innovation like the intraocular lens available for just three dollars has supported people from more than 30 countries around the world.
-While the Tilganga Institute of Ophthalmology (TIO), founded by Ruit and Fredrick Hollow in 1992 deserves all the honours, their business model is equally amazing.
-Registered as a community-based non-governmental not-for-profit organisation, it ventures into social entrepreneurship by utilising the exploits of the market.
-Services provided by TIO are of highest quality, yet affordable.
-Alongside fairly economic contributions from its customers (beneficiaries), TIO accepts donations, grants and contributions.
+When the Indian Government in 2018 decided to confer the Padma Shri award on Nepali ophthalmologist Dr. Sanduk Ruit, they were recognizing more than three decades of relentless service to humanity.
+Padma Shri is the fourth highest civilian honor in India.
+Dr. Ruit’s innovation like the intraocular lens available for just three dollars has helped people from more than 30 countries around the world.
+While the Tilganga Institute of Ophthalmology (TIO), founded by Ruit and Fredrick Hollow in 1992 deserves all the appreciation, their business model is worth appreciating too.
+Registered as a community-based non-governmental not-for-profit organization, it ventures into social entrepreneurship by utilizing the exploits of the market.
+Services provided by TIO are of the highest quality, yet affordable.
+Alongside fairly economic contributions from its customers (beneficiaries), TIO accepts donations, grants, and contributions.

-Scholars, practitioners and lawmakers struggle to find a consensus in defining social enterprise and standardising it, mostly because it is a relatively new and overwhelmingly diverse sector.
-Young and Lecy explained its diversity using the metaphor of a ‘modern zoo’, stating it as “expansive open areas for various types of animals to share and interact, but also one which may separate species that are hostile to one another and also has a boundary separating the zoo from the economy of public and private organisations at large”.
-They identified six major species of zoo animals: for-profit business corporations, social businesses, social cooperatives, commercial nonprofit organisations, public private partnerships and the hybrids.
+Scholars, practitioners, and lawmakers struggle to find a consensus in defining social enterprise and standardizing it, mostly because it is a relatively new and overwhelmingly diverse sector.
+Young and Lecy explain its diversity using the metaphor of a ‘modern zoo’, stating it as “expansive open areas for various types of animals to share and interact, but also one which may separate species that are hostile to one another and also has a boundary separating the zoo from the economy of public and private organizations at large”.
+They identified six major species of zoo animals: for-profit business corporations, social businesses, social cooperatives, commercial nonprofit organizations, public-private partnerships, and the hybrids.
 These forms differ in their definition and operations.
 Social enterprises around the world have existed in different forms over the years.

-In Western Europe increase in social enterprises was a response to increased unemployment, the crisis of European welfare states and to diversify revenue streams for the third sector.
-According to Kerlin, “Many countries in the European Union experienced a rise in unemployment from 3 or 4% to more than 10% in the 1980s and 90s”.
-Most social enterprises in Western Europe operate as either a nonprofit association – in countries where there is certain degree of freedom for associations to sell goods and services in the open market, or as cooperative – where associations are more limited.
-For example, employment focused cooperatives in Europe are grouped under Work Integration Social Enterprises (WISE).
-“A-type and B-type social cooperatives” introduced by Italy in 1990, “company with social purpose” by Belgium in 1995, “social cooperative with limited liability” introduced by Greece in 1999, represent some of the many forms of social enterprises experimented in Europe.
+In Western Europe and the U.K.: In Western Europe increase in social enterprises was a response to increased unemployment – “many countries in the European Union experienced a rise in unemployment from 3 or 4% to more than 10% in the 1980s and 90s”; the crisis of European welfare states and the need to diversify revenue streams for the third sector.
+Most social enterprises in Western Europe operate as either a nonprofit association – in countries where there is a certain degree of freedom for associations to sell goods and services in the open market, or as cooperative – where associations are more limited.
+For example, employment-focused cooperatives in Europe are grouped under Work Integration Social Enterprises (WISE).
+“A-type and B-type social cooperatives” introduced by Italy in 1990, “company with a social purpose” by Belgium in 1995, “social cooperative with limited liability” introduced by Greece in 1999, represent some of the many forms of social enterprises experimented in Europe.
 The United Kingdom, most recently, introduced the “Community Interest Company (CIC)” in 2005.
 CIC provides tax benefits to enterprises that agree to limit their dividends to investors and work towards social change.
-The assets of a CIC are ‘frozen’ as community welfare goods, while the investors can never claim their principle investment.
+The assets of a CIC are ‘frozen’ as community welfare goods, while the investors can never claim their principal investment.

 Over the years, Nepal’s economy has shifted from aid dependency to remittance dependency.
 In the fiscal year 2015/16, remittance accounted for 30% of the national GDP.
 Unemployment is still a major concern for job seekers.
 On the other hand, nonprofits who deserve appreciation for their role in filling the gaps of market and government failures, have been relying heavily on foreign aid and international funding to finance their projects.
-Consequently, changing donor demands and shift to similar developing nation often leads them to a dead end.
-Social enterprise is a solution to bridge the vacuum created by aid dependence, unemployment and remittance.
-The rise of ecosystem players like incubators, small and micro enterprise investors, micro credit lenders including commercial banks, proven cooperative models, significant discussions in academia and a stable political system, the social enterprise ecosystem looks more favourable than ever before.
-The current legal status of social enterprise is in the form of a company-not-distributing-profit that can be incorporated under the Companies Act 2006, similar to the L3C module implemented in the U.S. However, it limits advantages of other systems like the CIC of the U.K. where shareholders have an incentive of receiving some dividends.
+Consequently, changing donor demands and shifting to a similar developing nation often leads them to a dead end.
+The social enterprise is a solution to bridge the vacuum created by aid dependence, unemployment, and remittance.
+The rise of ecosystem players like incubators, small and micro-enterprise investors, microcredit lenders including commercial banks, proven cooperative models, significant discussions in academia and a stable political system, the social enterprise ecosystem looks more favorable than ever before.
+The current legal status of social enterprise is in the form of a company-not-distributing-profit that can be incorporated under the Companies Act 2006, similar to the L3C module implemented in the U.S. However, it limits the advantages of other systems like the CIC of the U.K. where shareholders have an incentive of receiving some dividends.
 It also fails to integrate social projects implemented by private sector firms and other modules discussed by Young and Lecy.
 While making a firm claim on the best legal provision for a social enterprise can be debated, its debate is not to be ignored in a progressive federal Nepal and its nonprofit sector.

 - Battilana, J., Lee, M., Walker, J., & Dorsey, C. (2012).
 In search of the hybrid ideal.
 Stanford Social Innovation Review.